istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13/upgrade-notes/index.md

 ## Multicluster Secret Authentication Changes

-When kubeconfig files are created to [enable endpoint discovery](https://istio.io/latest/docs/setup/install/multicluster/multi-primary/#enable-endpoint-discovery) in multicluster installations, the authentication methods allowed in the configuration is now limited.
+When kubeconfig files are created to [enable endpoint discovery](https://istio.io/latest/docs/setup/install/multicluster/multi-primary/#enable-endpoint-discovery) in multicluster installations, the authentication methods allowed in the configuration is now limited to improve the security.

 The two authentication methods output but `istioctl create-remote-secret` (`oidc` and `token`), are not impacted.
 As a result, only users that are creating custom kubeconfig files will be impacted.